 In these cases, you should usually start on the paid social side, where leads are almost always cheaper and easier to get.
 They might not be as high-quality as leads you would get through Google, but it’s a stepping stone.

-Most accounts that have been running for a while know what their most profitable campaign is – an evergreen, a moneymaker or a golden goose.
+How to allocate budget by assetsMost accounts that have been running for a while know what their most profitable campaign is – an evergreen, a moneymaker or a golden goose.
 It could be a particular product line, a level of service, a location or any other descriptor.

-This is where you want to invest the bulk of your budget, particularly when using algorithmic campaigns like Advantage+ or Performance Max
+This is where you want to invest the bulk of your budget, particularly when using algorithmic campaigns like Advantage+ or Performance Max.

 If you get most of your revenue from this particular offer, allocate most of your budget there instead of trying to split it evenly.